-The Board has adopted internal guidelines setting out approval limits for capital expenditure, bank facilities and cheque signatories, and matters requiring its approval, such as investment proposals and major transactions.
+The Board has adopted internal guidelines setting out approval limits for capital expenditure, bank facilities and transactions, and matters requiring its approval, such as investment proposals and major transactions.
 The matters requiring the Board's review and approval include, inter alia,:

-- a. release of any financial results and disclosures of material information; - b. amendment of the Company's Articles of Association for shareholders' approval; - c. appointment of Corporate Representative to subsidiaries for representing the Company in various matters; - d. opening or closing of bank accounts, change of bank authorised signatories, mode of operations and dealing mandate with the Company's banks and acceptance of offers of banking facilities, any borrowings, or financial commitment related to grant of guarantees, securities and collateral guarantees by the Company; - e. acquisition or disposition of any material interest in any land or real property or assets other than in the ordinary course of business;
+- a. release of any financial results and disclosures of material information; - b. recommendation of any amendment to the Company's Articles of Association ("Articles") for shareholders' approval; - c. appointment of Corporate Representative to subsidiaries for representing the Company in various matters; - d. opening or closing of bank accounts, change of bank authorised signatories, mode of operations and dealing mandates with the Company's banks and acceptance of offers of banking facilities, any borrowings, or financial commitment related to grant of guarantees, securities and collateral guarantees by the Company; - e. acquisition or disposition of any material interest in any land or real property or assets other than in the ordinary course of business;